-Felix in California sent me an error report Monday (I left a confusing extraneous word when I recasted a sentence when I was writing).
+Felix in California sent me an error report Monday (I left a confusing extraneous word after recasting a sentence when I was writing).
 He posted the error just 11 minutes and 44 seconds after the Premium edition was sent out, and his report enabled me to fix the error for the free edition.

 Yeah, well, someone bothered when they told you about True.
 And you apparently appreciated it!
-So please, pass the favor on: tell your friends about True.
+So please, pay it forward: tell your friends about True.
 Help it grow.
 And consider an upgrade, while you’re at it: Be one of the ten.

 End of hard sell — it’s no way to treat family.
 But that is one of the best things about the Premium edition: not only does it not have third-party advertising, but there are no pushes to upgrade to Premium, either!

 – – –

 Bad link?
 Broken image?
 Other problem on this page?
 Use the Help button lower right, and thanks.